 As you can see, there’s a lot of crossover between prop betting and fantasy sports, so it’s a great entry point for those with experience with the latter.
 There will be plenty of options for each game during the season, so be sure to check them out.

 Options are a good thing, and there are several when it comes to mobile sports betting in Iowa.
-Two of our top choices are William Hill and DraftKings, a pair of industry leaders that have been at the top of the charts in a number of legal states to date.
+Two of our top choices are Caesars and DraftKings, a pair of industry leaders that have been at the top of the charts in a number of legal states to date.

-For years, William Hill was the top bookmaking operator across the pond.
-The company has been expanding its operations in the US for some time now and has been well-received.
+Caesars is well-known name in the gaming industry.
+The company continues to grow to offer the best lines and odds to sports bettors across the US.
 The odds and lines are always right in line with what the betting market supports, and the platform is laid out in clearly.

 DraftKings burst onto the daily fantasy sports scene about a decade ago.
 It took some time, but the company emerged as the top destination for DFS.
 DraftKings had a close eye on developments with legal sports betting, and the company has been going all-in when states have legalized.
 The app is highly regarded across the industry.

 For comparison purposes, it’s a close call.
-The William Hill app is a bit cleaner and smoother, but the DraftKings app does a better job with live betting and promotions.
-Bettors looking to get down to business may prefer the William Hill app, while those who like more features should look to DraftKings.
+The Caesars app is a bit cleaner and offers many promotions, but the DraftKings app does a better job with live betting and promotions to low-stakes bettors.
+Bettors looking to get down to business may prefer the Caesars app, while those who like more features should look to DraftKings.

 When there’s a Vikings game on tap, legal sportsbooks will be on standby with odds and lines for bettors to consider.
 The standard game listing covers three of the most popular ways to bet on the NFL.
 Here’s what you can expect to see: